 To apply a chart-specific filter, open the chart for which you want to apply the filter; here, the chart # Records By Lang is selected.
 You can see that the current filter for the chart is country exactly matches US.
 You can change the filter, or click + Add filter to add another filter to the chart.

-Clicking the icon moves that filter to the top section of the drop-down list to indicate that it is selected, and makes that filter available to the chart when viewing the Dashboard.
+Clicking the icon moves that filter to the top section of the drop-down list to indicate that it is selected, and makes that filter available to the chart when viewing the dashboard.
 Here, quick filters have been enabled for FR, CA, IT, JP, US, and IN.
 IT is currently selected, and the chart information reflects that filter application.
 This makes it easy to apply high-priority filters to individual charts and see the results quickly, and do side-by-side comparisons of identical charts with different filters applied.
 To remove the chart-specific filter, click All.

 For line and histogram charts, filter by dragging left or right along the chart to select a range (brushing).
 The chart results are filtered to reflect only the highlighted range.